alexdelorenzo/onhold/README.md

 Hello!
 ```

-`ding` comes with a default song that will play if neither `$DING` or `-s` are set, and it will print a warning to standard error so that standard ouput is unchanged.
+`ding` comes with a default sound that will play if neither `$DING` or `-s` are set, and it will print a warning to standard error so that standard ouput is unchanged.

 ```bash
 $ echo "Hello!" | ding